nathanboktae/mocha-phantomjs/README.md

 $ npm install -g mocha-phantomjs
 ```

-If you don't install phantomjs using either of these approaches, you will get an unhelpful **ENOENT** error when you try to run mocha-phantomjs.
+If you don't install phantomjs using either of these approaches, you will get an unhelpful **ENOENT** error when you try to run `mocha-phantomjs`.

 # Usage